STRM Privacy and your organization

 Assume a part of your organization requires personal data to operate.
 In that case one needs to

-create a decrypted stream with the required consent levels
+create a decrypted stream for the desired purposes

 provide those that have a need for these data with necessary credentials